 ENG 255.
 TOPICS IN LITERATURE 4 sh

 Courses taught under this number will introduce students to the study of several different genres of literature.
 The reading selections will explore a theme such as Urban Life, Family, the Holocaust, Spiritual Life, Cultures in Contact, Business and Literature.
 The course is especially recommended for students who are not English majors.
-It fulfills the General Studies literature requirement.
+It fulfills the Core Curriculum literature requirement.
 May be repeated to replace a failing grade.
 Offered fall and spring.
-Prerequisite: ENG 110.

 ENG 266.
 LITERATURE OF TERROR & SUPERNATURAL 4 sh